lightbend/fdp-sample-applications/README.md

     cd KafkaStreamsModelServer
     sbt clean compile
     # For IntelliJ users, just import a project and use IntelliJ commands
+    make sure that you run sbt clean compile at least once to compile protobufs

 # Package, Configure, Deploy, and Run